Skip to navigation Skip to content

 The Agreement allows:

-• totalisation of periods of qualifying Australian residence and periods of coverage in Malta to meet any minimum periods to qualify for an Australian pension, e.g. 10 years for Age Pension (Article 7.1)
+• totalisation of periods of qualifying Australian residence and periods of coverage in Malta to meet any minimum periods to qualify for an Australian pension, for example, 10 years for Age Pension (Article 7.1)

 • the total of any non-continuous Maltese periods of coverage to be considered to be continuous to meet any continuous residence requirement to claim an Australian pension (Article 7.2)

-• Overlapping periods are only counted once (Article 7.3)
+• Overlapping Australian residence and Maltese periods of coverage are only counted once (Article 7.3)

-• Policy advice is that adjoining periods of Australian qualifying residence and Maltese periods of coverage, with a break of up to 3 months in between, can also be considered to be continuous
+• Adjoining periods of Australian qualifying residence and Maltese periods of coverage, with a break of up to 3 months in between, can also be considered to be continuous (Policy)

 Maltese periods of coverage + Read more ...

-To be able to use the totalisation provisions, a person who is not an Australian resident at the date of lodgement must have at least 12 months Australian working life residence (WLR) in Australia of which six months must be continuous (Article 7.4(a)).
+To be able to use the totalisation provisions, a person who is not an Australian resident at the date of lodgement must have at least 12 months Australian Working Life Residence (WLR) in Australia of which 6 months must be continuous (Article 7.4(a)).

 Note: unlike WLR for rate, this period cannot be rounded.